vite-plugin-ssr-config

 node app.js

-7.3 Sanbox Production Server Configuration
+7.3 Sandbox Production Server Configuration

 For production deployment, you can configure sanbox server settings using a private directory: